-Because of the seasonal nature of much of the Company's revenue, it strives to minimize fixed compensation costs and instead employs variable, incentive based cash compensation as a major component of all executive (and other senior employee) compensation.
+Because of the seasonal nature of much of the Company's revenue, it strives to minimize fixed compensation costs and instead employs variable, incentive-based cash compensation as a major component of all executive (and other senior employee) compensation.
 Variable compensation is structured to directly reward merit and links compensation with both individual and Company performance.
-Approximately 50.6%% of the Company's revenue was allocated to the incentive compensation pool in fiscal 2007 from which executives and other employees were remunerated.
-An additional 6.3% of the Company's revenue was expensed for salaries and benefits for both executives and employees of the Company.
+Approximately 47.4% of the Company's revenue was allocated to the incentive compensation pool in fiscal 2008 from which executive officers and other employees were remunerated.
+An additional 7.5% of the Company's revenue was expensed for salaries and benefits for both executive officers and other employees of the Company.
 These percentages of the Company's revenue are reviewed by the Corporate Governance and Compensation Committee but the allocations among executive officers and employees are determined by management.
 Although the Chief Executive Officer, the Chief Operating Officer and the Chief Financial Officer all receive a base salary, the greater part of their compensation comes from variable cash incentive compensation.

-The Company has both long and short term business plans and objectives.
-The separate business units and individual executives, senior officers and employees within each unit have specific quarterly and annual performance targets.
+The Company has both long- and short-term business plans and objectives.
+The separate business units and individual executive officers and employees within each unit have specific quarterly and annual performance targets.
 Variable compensation is based on the achievement of these targets, the overall performance of the Company, the leadership provided to the Company or business unit and general market conditions.

 The Corporate Governance and Compensation Committee also reviews annually the compensation paid to directors.
 In assessing the compensation of directors, the committee reviews external surveys and other third party information pertaining to compensation paid by the Company's industry peers to their directors.
 The committee strives to set the cash compensation paid to the Company's directors at the median of that paid by other senior investment dealers.
-See page 20 of this Circular for information on the cash compensation received by the directors in fiscal 2007.
+See page 21 of this Circular for information on the cash compensation received by the directors in fiscal 2008.